 I’m Phe, blogger at Renaissance Magpie, dabbler in art, and currently working on building a freelance editing and proof-reading business.

 Writing, writing letters, and creating things are my passions.
-I left Swap-Bot for a while (see why here ) but I want to tentatively dip my toes in again.
-My personal pursuits are my priority so I don’t expect to have a loaded dash or host many swaps, but occasionally, it’s nice to receive random mail art or inspirational writing, isn’t it?
+I left Swap-Bot for a while (see why here ) but I want to dip my toes in again.
+My personal pursuits are my priority so I may take time away in the future, but for now, it's nice to be back for a while.

 Please keep in mind that this profile in no way reflects the entirety of the person I am, but here's a small glimpse into some other things that are my soul and centre.